vkhazin/elasticsearch-2d-courseware/README.md

 ### Search, Filter and Aggregation Dsl ###
 * Understanding search Query DSL
-* Search components: aggregations, search types, highlighting and other options
 * Overview of Filter DSL compared to Query DSL
-* Aggregation Queries
+* Syntax for Aggregation Queries

 ### Kibana ###
-* Setup and Configure Discover
+* Setup and configuration
+* Discover
 * Visualize
 * Dashboard

 ### Filebeat ###
-* Setup up and configuration
+* Setup up and initial configuration
-* Sending logs to Elastic Search
+* Sending logs to Elastic Search using Filebeat
 * Using Kibana to visualize logs data

 ### ElasticSearch Docker Deployment ###